18F/handbook/docs/10-ux/services/research/audiences-and-outcomes-guide.md

 ## Why to do it:

 * Website audiences are comprised of a variety of types of individuals, from external viewers to internal content creators and/or editors, who may have different needs and objectives when engaging with the site.
-For each audience, it’s important that we gain insight into our users and their goals, so we can create a successful website experience.
+For each audience, it's important that we gain insight into our users and their goals, so we can create a successful website experience.
-* Building out an understanding of audiences is best done collaboratively (in-person if possible), with “executive” types and “front line” types.
+* Building out an understanding of audiences is best done collaboratively (in-person if possible), with "executive" types and "front line" types.
 Product owners vary greatly -- you may get one that already has all this understanding, but chances are within government and NGOs, they do not.

 ## Sample Questions:

 * AUDIENCES

-    * Who do you feel are your site’s audiences?
+    * Who do you feel are your site's audiences?
     * What are the demographics of these audiences?
     * How comfortable with technology is this audience?
     * Who is currently visiting the site?
 What makes their visit a success in their eyes?
 In yours?